ChrisPJohn/erddap/documentation/docs/server-admin/scaling.md

 - - -

-## Multiple Identical ERDDAPs with Load Balancing?
+## Multiple Identical ERDDAPs with Load Balancing? {#multiple-identical-erddaps-with-load-balancing}

 The question often comes up: "To deal with heavy loads, can I set up multiple identical ERDDAPs with load balancing?"
 It's an interesting question because it quickly gets to the core of ERDDAP's design.
 The quick answer is "no".
 I know that is a disappointing answer, but there are a couple of direct reasons and some larger fundamental reasons why I designed ERDDAP™ to use a different approach (a federation of ERDDAPs, described in the bulk of this document), which I believe is a better solution.